-Students attending MiSPP may incur additional expenses during their studies, such as textbooks, required software, transcription/editing and photocopying.
+Students attending MiSPP may incur additional expenses during their studies, such as textbooks, course packs, required software, transcription/editing and photocopying.
 In addition, students may be charged a fee for computerized literature searches depending on the library chosen for this service.
 A student may be referred to a writing skills tutor, who may charge an additional fee.
 Supervision fees may also be incurred.
 All graduating students are required to have their master's thesis project or doctoral dissertation edited by a professional editor to ensure professional standards and uniform quality.
 Fees for this service vary.
 Candidates for the PsyD degree must supply the school with a bound copy of the dissertation.
 Students bear the cost of binding.
-Consult the library staff for fee amount.
+Fee information for binding is available from the library.